Ulrich Graf

 Ulrich Graf (6 July 1878 – 3 March 1950) was an early member of the Nazi Party and one of Adolf Hitler's inner circle.
 In 1923, he served in a bodyguard unit for Hitler and was wounded in the Beer Hall Putsch.
+Graf was considered a lifesaver for Hitler, using himself as human shield and taking five bullets for him.
 He was a long serving member of the Munich City Council and the Supreme Party Court and in 1936 was elected to the Reichstag.
-After the war ended, Graf was sentenced to five years of hard labor and died in 1950.
+After the war, Graf was sentenced to five years of hard labour by a denazification court and died in 1950.

 Biography

 Shortly after the First World War, Graf became a member of the German Workers' Party (DAP).
 Later, the DAP was renamed the National Socialist German Workers' Party (NSDAP; Nazi Party) and taken over by Adolf Hitler.
 Founded in 1920, the Sturmabteilung (SA) was the first of many paramilitary protection squads that worked to protect Nazi officials.
 These storm troopers, outfitted in brown uniforms, were initially charged with the duty of keeping order at Nazi Party meetings.
 They soon expanded their role to include disruption of rival political party's functions.
 Graf was an early member of the SA.

 Graf, a former butcher and amateur wrestler, was selected by Hitler as a personal bodyguard.
 Graf was a member of a small unit formed in 1923 for Hitler's protection, which became known as Stoßtrupp-Hitler.
 At that time the bodyguard unit numbered no more than 20 men, including Ulrich Graf.

 That same year, Graf took part in the ill-fated Beer Hall Putsch in November.
 When the column of SA troops approached the blocking detachment of police, Graf, stepped forward and shouted "Don't shoot.
 His Excellency General Ludendorff is coming."
-Unfortunately a single shot was fired setting off a volley of shots by both sides.
-The firing lasted for only sixty seconds, but in that time sixteen SA troops and four policemen lay dead.
+A single shot was fired, setting off a volley of shots by both sides.
+The firing lasted for only sixty seconds, but in that time 15 putschists, four police officers, and a bystander lay dead.

 "Police opened fire and Graf took a bullet to the shoulder before throwing himself on Hitler and taking five bullets.”

 Hitler was convicted of high treason and sentenced to five years in prison.
 He only served nine months, not including his time in remand.